 This brings us to Jasp-agates, which exhibit a strong tendency in this area to straddle the patchwork between what constitutes an agate, and a piece of jasper.
 Of course, some agates here contain both mossy inclusions, and a base of jasper, others show an onyx base, or top, with areas of zeoltic inclusions arranged in level layers.
 Banded, brecciated jasp-agate is encountered here, and only occasionally elsewhere, namedly Lunan Bay and St Cyrus.

 Often, what you will find, is the usual reasonably bright, red jasper, with agate inclusions in seams and fissures, usually here being pale fortifications or water level, occasionally in pale pink, orange, or even strong blood red.
 Despite clearly being agate, the stone feels more granular when examined closely, in comparison with agate, and indeed, you can see that the agate banding is altered in appearance, when viewed through the lower definition of chalcedony less highly refined, appearing gloopy and less detailed.

-Some specimens show mossy, and sagenitic inclusions, as well as jasper.
+Some specimens show mossy, and zeoltic inclusions, as well as sections of jasper.